NYPL/metadata-documentation/dc/dc.md

 # Digital Collections

-The pages below describe functionality of Digital Collections, the Library's central access point for digitized and born-digital materials of all formats accessible at <a href="https://digitalcollections.nypl.org">digitalcollections.nypl.org</a>
+These pages describe functionality of Digital Collections, the Library's central access point for digitized and born-digital materials of all formats accessible at <a href="https://digitalcollections.nypl.org">digitalcollections.nypl.org</a>